 Check to see that the Gusto user is the primary admin in Gusto.
 If the account is not the primary admin, please follow these steps to change the Gusto account permissions.

 Note that your Gusto account also has to have at least 1 client associated in Gusto for Ignition to be able view/add clients into Ignition.

 How is the Gusto employee headcount calculated?

-The employee headcount will be the current number of active employees, plus the number of unique contractors paid during the previous calendar month (if any).
+The employee headcount will be the current number of active employees at the time of invoice creation, plus the number of unique contractors paid during the previous calendar month (if any).
 This calculation is very similar to how Gusto calculates the number of employees to charge for each month.
 If you wish to ensure that the employee headcount always exactly matches the number of employees that Gusto charges for, it’s best to schedule your monthly invoice for the 1st of the month.